SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 3. Navigate to the route `/agencies/:id` to test the Agency Detail page.
 4. Check the browser console for any API call errors and verify that the agency details and listings are rendered correctly.

+## Building the Listing Detail Page

+The Listing Detail page is a dedicated React component that displays full details for a selected property.
+Users can access this page by clicking on a listing image or title in the Listings view, which navigates to a route like `/listings/:id`.

+### How to Build & Test
+1. Ensure that the file `ListingDetail.js` exists in `frontend/src/Components/ListingDetail.js`.
+2. Verify that Listings components link to the detail view using React Router.
+3. Run `npm start` and click on any listing to confirm the detail page renders correctly.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**